Subspace-Boosted Model Merging: Model Merging from a Decomposed Subspace Perspective

 \subsection{\methodboost for Model Merging}

-Utilizing the previous insights, which demonstrate that merging models using task arithmetic is associated with a strong rank collapse of task vector weight space, we posit that task arithmetic methods equally reduce the efficacy of the overall merging process and the associated generalization performance.
-This occurs because the merged task vectors increasingly rely on a restricted number of dimensions as more and more expert models are merged, requiring more information to be encoded in a decreasing task vector subspace.
-Consequently, our aim is to actively intervene in this issue.

-To achieve this, we introduce \methodboost (with the full algorithm provided in Alg.~\ref{alg:subspaceboosting}). \methodboost operates directly on the merged task vectors, ensuring compatibility with any model merging technique that relies on task vectors~\cite{Yadav-NIPS-2023,Ilharco-ICLR-2023,Wang-ICML-2024}.
+To directly mitigate the rank collapse issue identified in Sec.~\ref{sec:rank_collapse}, we introduce \methodboost, a general method that operates on merged task vectors, ensuring compatibility with modern merging techniques that rely on task vectors~\citep{Yadav-NIPS-2023,Ilharco-ICLR-2023,Wang-ICML-2024} (see pseudocode provided in Alg.~\ref{alg:subspaceboosting_pseudocode}).

-In particular, for every task vector matrix $\Delta_{c_i}$ -- representing the task vector of the component $i$, we apply SVD (\textit{line 5} in Alg.~\ref{alg:subspaceboosting}).
-Afterwards, we compute the cumulative proportion of the total information captured by the dimensions (\textit{lines 6 to 8}).
-We proceed by selecting the singular value that accounts for at most $\beta\%$ of the total information, and set all remaining singular values to this value (\textit{lines 9 \& 10}).
-Lastly, we recompute the new task vector using the updated singular values.
+We posit that preventing rank collapse is essential for effective merging.
+As more experts are merged, this collapse forces the models to encode an increasing amount of information into progressively constrained task vector subspaces, harming generalization. \methodboost effectively recovers the task-specific information lost during merging, which is proven for averaging in Prop.~\ref{prop:boosting_tradeoff}, improving the merging process efficacy and final model performance.

+\methodboost is applied to the merged task vector from any Task Arithmetic-based method such as TA, TIES, or Consensus merging.
+Each weight matrix in the merged task vector (denoted by ``param'' in Alg.~\ref{alg:subspaceboosting_pseudocode}) is independently decomposed through the following steps. (i) Initially, the weight matrix is decomposed via SVD. (ii) Afterwards, the hyperparameter $\beta$ (denoted by ``beta'' in Alg.~\ref{alg:subspaceboosting_pseudocode}) is used to determine a cutoff point for the cumulative sum of singular values.
+All singular values smaller than the one at the cutoff index are ``boosted'' by clamping them to the cutoff value, visualized in Fig.~\ref{fig:singural_values}. (iii) Finally, the new weight matrix is reconstructed using the original singular vectors, but with the new, boosted singular values.

-As observed, \methodboost requires only one hyperparameter, namely the boosting threshold $\beta$, which determines the new singular value of the boosted dimensions, along with the number of dimensions that are boosted.
-Across all our experiments, our findings indicate that $\beta$ is highly robust, with minimal tuning required.
+As observed, \methodboost requires only one hyperparameter, namely the boosting threshold $\beta$, which determines the cutoff after which the smaller singular values are boosted.
+Across our experiments, our findings indicate that $\beta$ is highly robust, with minimal tuning required.
+Also, \methodboost provides superior performance at 6x faster wall clock time over state-of-the-art methods \citep{gargiulo2025tasksingularvectorsreducing} (results in Supplementary Sec.~\ref{sec:comp_resorces}).

+In addition, Fig.~\ref{fig:rank_collapse} demonstrates that \methodboost effectively mitigates the rank collapse issue in task vectors by utilizing the full subspace (of dimensionality $768$ for ViT-B/16 models), compared to other existing Task Arithmetic-based methods.